cryptonote-labs/monero-site/_i18n/en/resources/user-guides/verification-windows-beginner.md

 ## 4. Binary File Verification

-This section will cover downloading the Monero binary and verifying its authenticity.
+This section will cover downloading the Masari Supreme binary and verifying its authenticity.

 ### 4.1.
 Download Binary